 About This Statistic

-This statistic shows the leading countries in the Travel & Tourism Competitiveness Index (TTCI) in 2015.
-Canada placed tenth in the ranking with a score of 4.92.
+This statistic shows the leading countries in the Travel & Tourism Competitiveness Index (TTCI) in 2017.
+Canada placed ninth in the ranking with a score of 4.97.

 Travel and tourism - additional information